SaravanaNani/Questions-repo/System-Devops.md

 ---
 ### 13. CPU normal, app slow - “No infra issue, still slow”

     I will debug this step by step.

     Since CPU is normal, I will focus on non-CPU bottlenecks.

-    First, I will check application logs to identify slow responses, timeouts, or dependency failures.
+    First, I will check application logs to identify slow responses, timeouts, or dependency-related errors.

-    Then, I will check dependencies like database performance, including slow queries, locks, or connection limits.
+    Then, I will analyze dependencies such as database performance, including slow queries, locks, or connection limits.

     Next, I will check disk I/O using iostat to identify any I/O bottlenecks.

-    Then, I will verify network latency between services or external APIs.

-    After that, I will check memory usage to ensure there is no memory pressure or swapping.
+    After that, I will verify network latency to ensure there are no delays in communication between services.

-    Finally, I will analyze if the application is waiting on external services or experiencing thread blocking.
+    Finally, I will check memory usage and confirm the application is not waiting on external resources or experiencing thread blocking.

 ---